ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

     Only needed if this option was extended after initial Ansible release, i.e. this is greater than the top level `version_added` field.
     This is a string, and not a float, i.e. `version_added: "2.3"`
 * ``requirements:``
-    List of requirements, and minimum versions (if applicable)
+    List of requirements, and minimum versions (if applicable).
+These are the requirements on the host that executes the module.
 * ``notes:``
     Details of any important information that doesn't fit in one of the above sections, for example if ``check_mode`` isn't supported, or a link to external documentation.